Joshua-Stacy-VA/Vista-VAM/ATO/VA_OIS_ATO_SOP-2019.md

 2. The ISO validates information added by the System Steward in RiskVision.
 3. The ISO, System Owner or delegate/System Steward exports the RA from RiskVision and uploads the document to the Documents tab in RiskVision.

-Continuous Monitoring Requirement: The RA must be updated on an annual basis or when a significant change in the system or a major change in the data occurs.
+ __*Continous Monitoring Requirement*__: The RA must be updated on an annual basis or when a significant change in the system or a major change in the data occurs.

-### 4.2.5 Configuration Management Plan (CMP)
+### 4.2.5 SD5: Configuration Management Plan (CMP)
 CMP guidance is provided below:

 * Facilities are responsible for completing the CMP (pending clarification on requirement for systems)